decentralized-identity/sidetree/docs/protocol.md

 A [_DID Document_](https://w3c-ccg.github.io/did-spec/#ex-2-minimal-self-managed-did-document
 ) is a document containing information about a DID, such as the public keys of the DID owner and service endpoints used.
 Sidetree protocol enables the creation of, lookup for, and updates to DID Documents through _Sidetree operations_.
 All operations are authenticated with a signature using a key specified in the corresponding DID Document.

-An update to a DID Document is specified as a [_JSON patch_](https://tools.ietf.org/html/rfc6902) so that only differences from the previous version of the DID Document is specified in each operation.
+An update operation to a DID Document contains only the changes from the previous version of the DID Document.

-> NOTE: Create and recover operations require a complete DID Document as input as opposed to a _JSON patch_.
+> NOTE: Create and recover operations require a complete DID Document as input.

 ### Sidetree Operation Hashes